JakeD520/Lucian/03_Episodes/S01E01/Scene 3.md

 Aella lets a genuine smile slip, appreciative of his romanticizing, then looks back to her plate.

 **AELLA**
 You know what would change my life?
-More butter. (beat) Do you even have hair?
+More butter. (beat, inquisitive) Do you even have hair?

 **ZADIE** (raising a fist)
 Nope.
 That's a win for me!